 Click on Shorten Links in the Compose window and shorten the link using bitly.

 - Add campaign parameters

 Use the Campaign URL Builder to add preferred UTM campaign parameters to your shortened links so you can track custom campaigns in analytics.
 Learn More.

 Clicking on Customize for Each Network button on the top-right of the text field in the Compose window will split your chosen social networks into separate tabs.

-This is useful when you want to start with a common text for all your posts and then customize them to:
+You can start with a common caption text for all your posts and then customize them to: